 There are many different forms of magnesium available on the market.
 I recommend my clients avoid 100% the carbonate form, as it is poorly absorbed at the typical pH of human digestive processes (but it’s a cheap form and thus commonly available!).
 Instead…

 - Specifically for constipation, I recommend magnesium citrate.
 Start with 300-400mg taken with dinner to help with early AM bowel movement the next day.
 It may take a few days to build up full efficacy.
 And clients may need appreciably more.
 Both capsule and loose powder options are available.

 - For muscular spasm, tension, tightness, including headache, I recommend magnesium glycinate or malate.
 These chelate forms of magnesium typically do not affect the GI tract much and won’t overly-stimulate an already-healthy bowel movement habit.

 - For attention deficit, anxiety, panic, and those who are easily startled, I recommend magnesium threonate as it penetrates the blood-brain barrier particularly well and provides threonine, an amino acid particularly calming to the nervous system (e.g. Jarrow’s “MagMind”).
-I would start with ~200mg magnesium in this form and build up as needed (start dosage to target key needs e.g. first morning for daytime anxiety and evening for RLS, trouble going to sleep, or ruminating thoughts that prevent deep sleep).
+I would start with ~150mg magnesium in this form and build up as needed (start dosage to target key needs e.g. first morning for daytime anxiety and evening for RLS, trouble going to sleep, or ruminating thoughts that prevent deep sleep).

 - For cardiovascular disease and related concerns (e.g. atrial fibrillation), I recommend magnesium taurate.
 The amino acid chelate in this case (taurine) is a calming neurotransmitter and a critical building block for optimal bile production in the liver, and it has been shown to be effective in countering a variety of arrhythmias (especially when combined with arginine and/or citrulline).

 *Magnesium supplementation should be done cautiously in those with any degree of kidney dysfunction or disease and always in active partnership with the attending physician for the kidney ailments.
 Supplementation may still be warranted but in very small doses at once that are actively monitored to ensure filtration function is not harmed.